 Learn Where Your Energy Comes From

 While flipping the light switch in your bedroom instantaneously illuminates it or plugging an electric car in immediately starts charging it, the processes which have allowed for those technologies to be commonplace in homes today are far more complex.
 It is important to recognize the energy required to facilitate on-demand residential, commercial, and industrial power and the impact that generating, distributing, and using that energy has on our environment.

 In Duluth, you pay your monthly home electric bills to Minnesota Power—a large investor-owned utility company based in Duluth, but which also supplies electricity to much of Northeastern Minnesota.
-Minnesota Power relies on a blend of wind, water, solar, biomass, natural gas, and coal to generate a supply of energy that is, as of 2022, made up of 30% renewable sources according to their most recently approved integrated resource plan from 2015.
+Minnesota Power relies on a blend of wind, water, solar, biomass, natural gas, and coal to generate a supply of energy that is, as of 2023, made up of 53% renewable sources according to data from their most recently approved integrated resource plan from 2021 and projects completed through 2023.
 While Minnesota Power continues to make efforts towards its transition to a renewable future of energy generation, coal remains the backbone of its operation.